Matt Ryan (American football): Indianapolis Colts

-2022 season
+On March 21, 2022, the Falcons traded Ryan to the Indianapolis Colts for a third-round pick in the 2022 NFL draft.
+The Colts had just traded away their starting quarterback Carson Wentz after losing their last two games of the 2021 season which eliminated them from the playoffs, causing owner Jim Irsay to regard Wentz's single season as a failure.
+Irsay lauded Ryan's experience and leadership and hoped that Ryan would remain as a starter with the Colts for four seasons.
+Irsay sent his private jet to Atlanta to bring Ryan and his family to Indianapolis, and the Colts held an unusually large press conference to announce Ryan's arrival that predicted an upcoming successful season.

 In his first game with the Colts in Week 1 against the Houston Texans, Ryan finished with 352 passing yards, a touchdown, and an interception as the game ended in a 20–20 tie.
 He surpassed 60,000 passing yards, becoming the second fastest to ever do so.
+In Week 2, the Colts were shut out by the Jacksonville Jaguars 24-0.
 In Week 6 against the Jacksonville Jaguars, Ryan finished with 389 passing yards and three touchdowns in the 34–27 victory, including throwing the game-winning touchdown to Alec Pierce with 17 seconds remaining.
 In the game, he passed Dan Marino for seventh all-time in passing yards.
-Following a Week 7 loss to the Tennessee Titans, head coach Frank Reich announced Ryan had a shoulder injury and Sam Ehlinger would be the Colts' starting quarterback for the remainder of the 2022 season.
+Following a Week 7 loss to the Tennessee Titans, head coach Frank Reich announced Ryan had a shoulder injury and Sam Ehlinger would be the Colts starting quarterback for the remainder of the 2022 season.
 However two weeks later, Reich was fired and interim coach Jeff Saturday announced Ryan would return as the team's starter.
 In a 25–20 victory over the Las Vegas Raiders, Ryan threw the game-winning touchdown pass to Parris Campbell with five minutes remaining, on a drive which included a career-best 39-yard run by Ryan to convert a third down.
 In a game against the Minnesota Vikings, Ryan and the Colts jumped to a 33–0 lead at halftime before having a historic collapse, allowing the Vikings to make the largest comeback in NFL history and win 39–36 in overtime.
 Ryan finished with 182 yards and a touchdown in the game.
-Following this loss, Saturday announced that Nick Foles would be the starting quarterback for the last three games of the season and that Ehlinger would be his backup, placing Ryan on the third string.
-Ryan appeared in 12 games in the 2022 season.
-He finished with 3,057 passing yards, 14 touchdowns, and 13 interceptions.
-Ryan's 14 passing touchdowns marked a career-low for a single season.
+It turned out to be Ryan's final appearance in the NFL as following this loss, Saturday announced that Nick Foles would be the starting quarterback for the last three games of the season and that Ehlinger would be his backup, placing Ryan on the third line.